qorcp/spring-boot-with-kafka-redis/README.md

 using the spring boots and postgreSQL DB, implement the kafka and redis

 # pre-requirement for kafka
-Download the kafka in the below link https://kafka.apache.org/downloads
+Download the kafka in the link https://kafka.apache.org/downloads
 ### Window users
 => should download lower than version 3. ex) 2.8.1